JacoboLansac/audits/solo/next-gen.md

         // ...
 ```

-This will also happen if the `AuctionDemo` contract is not approved, but in the specifications it was explicitly said that it is assumed that it is approved.
+This will also happen if the `AuctionDemo` contract is not approved, but in the specifications, it was explicitly said that it is assumed that it is approved.

 #### Severity classification